pycoddiy/webserver-at-home/README.md

 2. Open browser and type `localhost` to ensure that Nginx successfully installed and is running its default webpage **Welcome to nginx!**.
 This page can be found at `/var/www/html`.
 3. Let us create a welcome page to be located at `/var/www/pycoddiy.com`.
 Run `cd /var/www`, run `sudo mkdir pycoddiy.com`.
 4. Copy `index.html` located in this repository to the target location `/var/www/pycoddiy.com`
-5. Locate the Nginx enabled sites directory `cd /etc/nginx/sites-enabled` and create the new configuration file `pycoddiy` with the following content:
+5. Locate the Nginx enabled sites directory `cd /etc/nginx/sites-enabled` and create the new configuration file `pycoddiy.com.conf` with the following content:

 ```nginx
 server {